 What we liked about Resident Evil: The Final Chapter

 The movie opens with a brief message from star Milla Jovovich and director Paul W.S.
 Anderson.
 The pair introduce the movie and thank the audience for being fans of the Resident Evil films for the past ten years.
 That was a nice touch.

 We liked these incredible women of science fiction

 American audiences have high expectations of female celebrities.
-Without going into how sexist and unrealistic these standards are, I will just say that Milla Jovovoch and Ali Larter look amazing.
-These women are working mothers.
+Without going into how sexist and unrealistic these standards are, I will just say that Milla Jovovoch and Ali Larter both look amazing.
+These women are working mothers in their 40’s.
 I cannot imagine the dedication it must take to stay in top physical condition while managing the pressures of family life and other interests.
-Both women are in their early forties with multiple children.
 They work harder and look better than a lot of women half their age.

 On her website, Ali Larter talks about losing the weight she gained from her second child and preparing to step into the role Of Claire Redfield one last time.
 You can find a link below.

 We didn’t like very much about this movie.

 We really didn’t enjoy Resident Evil: The final chapter.
 I’m not sure where to begin.
 First, the entire premise of the franchise has been dropped into a massive plot hole.
 I won’t reveal any major spoilers in this post.
 I think the image is safe enough … you knew Alice would have to fight t-virus mutations.
 However, events of the first film are ret-conned by the newly revealed master plan of the Umbrella Corporation.